Icheon Ceramic Festival: About

 Icheon, Gyeonggi-do, has been a valuable city for ceramic arts since the Bronze Age.
 In 2010, the city was designated as "City of Crafts and Folk Art" on the UNESCO Creative Cities Network.
-A variety of South Korea's finest ceramics such as Cheongja (celadon porcelain), Baekja (white porcelain) and Buncheong (grayish-blue powered celadon) are exhibited in this festival.
+A variety of South Korea's finest ceramics such as Cheongja (celadon porcelain), Baekja (white porcelain) and Buncheong (grayish-blue powdered celadon) are exhibited in this festival.
 This festival is Korea's largest ceramic culture festival and is a free exhibition that takes place every year during April and May.

 History

 The first Icheon Ceramic Festival was held at the event area of Seolbong Hotel in the form of small scale ceramic market.
 During the time, revenue of the festival was only 20 million won.
 As a part of the Seolbong Cultural Festival, Icheon Ceramic Festival was organized by Icheon Cultural Center until the 8th festival in 1994.
 It was a small-scaled local festival due to insufficient budget and low participation of ceramic artists.